 Greetings and welcome to Computer Science at Johns Hopkins University!

-Computing is more accessible than ever before and is fundamental to many aspects of human prosperity and wellness.
+Computer science is fundamental to human prosperity, equity, and wellness.
 Automation is revolutionizing transport and manufacturing and data science is transforming health care.
 Technology also has negative consequences.
 Social media has become increasingly disruptive in global politics and cybercrime cost the world economy $600 billion last year.
 In this environment, computer scientists must embrace the issues of social justice, accountability, and ethics that arise from human-machine interactions.
 Our research advances the role of computing in the lives of people.
 I encourage you to explore our website to learn more.
 Beyond our broad research portfolio, we are translating research into practice, forging new relationships with corporate partners, and building companies from startups.